jcraigk/kudochest/README.md

 SMTP_USERNAME
 ```

-For Sidekiq web admin (at `/sidekiq`), setup desired username and password used for HTTP Basic Auth:
+For Sidekiq web admin (at `/sidekiq`), setup desired username and password:

 ```
 SIDEKIQ_USERNAME
 SIDEKIQ_PASSWORD
 ```

 If you are working on Slack integration, create a Slack App specifically for development and provide its details in the following variables.
-Make sure you set `config.bot_name` in `config/application.rb` appropriately.
+Make sure you set `config.bot_name` in `config/application.rb` accordingly.
 For a detailed guide, see [Slack App Setup](https://github.com/jcraigk/karmachest/wiki/Slack-App-Setup).

 ```
 SLACK_APP_ID